Show of hands. How many of you would take a 14 hour bus trip?

 I gazed out the window.
 The views of the open plains here go on forever.
 Occasionally (and by that, I mean every 30 or 40 miles) a road - driveway maybe - ends squarely on the highway, leading your eye back to a tiny cluster of houses.
 But you realize the houses are several miles off the road, and aren't so tiny after all.

-Traditional farms and family homesteads of the earliest settlers to Patagonia around 1860.
-Mostly Welsh and other Europeans, the wide open spaces in Patagonia were perfect for the kind of farming they sought.
-They were the very definition of intrepid given the harsh environment of the time.
+Traditional farms and family homesteads of the earliest settlers to Patagonia - mostly Welsh and other Europeans - around 1860.
+The wide open spaces in Patagonia were perfect for the kind of farming they sought.
+They were the very definition of intrepid given the harsh environment.

 I sat back and recalled In Patagonia, an iconic book written by Bruce Chatwin that many visitors to Patagonia consider a must-read before you get here.
 The landscape here is all he described and more.